Imagine having a tail twice as long as your body! The body of an adult Hamelin Ctentous measures 6cm long, and its tail

 The Hamelin skink’s body is perfectly suited for living in an arid environment.
 Its sleek scales help prevent water loss and enable it to move seamlessly through its sandy habitat.

 Where Hamelin Skinks live

 The Hamelin Ctenotus’ range is incredibly small, measuring less than 150 square kilometres.
 This tiny area is just inland of Shark Bay in coastal Western Australia.
-They’re found on only two properties: Coburn Station and Hamelin Station Reserve, which was bought by Bush Heritage in 2015, and is now managed for conservation.
+They’re found on only two properties: Coburn Station and Hamelin Station Reserve, which is now managed for conservation.

-Because of its incredibly small distribution, the Hamelin skink is listed as Vulnerable by the Australian Government under the EPBC act (1999), and Near Threatened by the International Union for the Conservation of Nature (IUCN) on the Red List of Threatened Species.
-It's also considered nationally Vulnerable under the Environment Protection and Biodiversity Conservation Act (1999).
+Because of its incredibly small distribution, the Hamelin skink is listed as Vulnerable by the Australian Government under the Environment Protection and Biodiversity Conservation Act (1999), and Near Threatened by the International Union for the Conservation of Nature (IUCN) on the Red List of Threatened Species.

 While Hamelin Skinks are active in the day, they often seek shelter from extreme heat, either in their burrows or under vegetation.
 In the evenings they can emerge to find mates and to feed.
 They eat insects, spiders and other small invertebrates.

-We do know they dig a sand burrow with their claws.
+We do know Hamelin Skinks dig sand burrows with their claws.
 The female is then thought to lay a clutch of up to five small, leathery eggs.
 The young, once hatched, are independent of the parents, and immediately have to fend for themselves.

 Threats to this skink include habitat disturbance from agriculture and feral herbivores.
 Inappropriate fire regimes can destroy the species’ habitat and leave them more vulnerable to predation.
 Feral predators, especially cats, are a common threat to reptiles across most of Australia.

 Further research is needed to understand the threats to this skink and more about its distribution, diet, reproduction and behaviour.

 What’s Bush Heritage doing?

 In 2015 we bought Hamelin Station Reserve, a 202,000 hectare former pastoral station that neighbours the Shark Bay World Heritage Area.
 This is one of the two properties where the Hamelin skink is found.